 - Inhalers are permitted in the exam; however, we must have knowledge of your condition and have it registered with the school office.
-Inhalers are to be kept in a clear plastic bag on the desk and may be inspected by an invigilator at any time - If you are prescribed with any other medication, or use any medical monitoring equipment (e.g. blood sugar monitoring) that may be required in the exam, please discuss this with the Exams Officer as soon as possible, as an application to the examining boards may be required
+Inhalers are to be kept on the desk and may be inspected by an invigilator at any time - If you are prescribed with any other medication, or use any medical monitoring equipment (e.g. blood sugar monitoring) that may be required in the exam, please discuss this with the Exams Officer as soon as possible, as an application to the examining boards may be required